MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/recommend-apps.md

 |**DeleteAllApps**|Delete all apps from the collection.|
 |**GetAppURL**|Get the URL for a specific app.
 You provide the app ID.|

-## Providing the Collection to Customers
+## Providing the collection to customers
 When your collection is ready you can deploy it to customer tenants.
 For more information, see [Deploying a Tenant Customization](../developer/devenv-deploy-tenant-customization).
 Afterward, the **Recommended Apps** page will display the apps and your customer can install them.
 Customers can choose the app in the list to learn more about it, and the details include a link to install the app from AppSource.

 ## See Also